wagtail/wagtail/docs/contributing/documentation_guidelines.md

 #### Reference links

-Reference links (links to a target within a page) rely on the page having a reference created, this can be added as follows:
+Reference links (links to a target within a page) rely on the page having a reference created.
+Each reference must have a unique name and should use the `lower_snake_case` format.
+A reference can be added as follows:

 ```md
 (my_awesome_section)=